 Different operating systems require different representations of drive geometries.
-If you are using DOS or a DOS-based OS such as Windows, select DOS.
-If you are using UNIX, or Netware, select Other.
+If you are using a DOS or DOS-based OS such a Windows, select DOS.
+If you are using UNIX, or Novell Netware, select Other.

 Local Bus IDE Adapter

 Use this item to enable or disable the two PCI local bus IDE channels that are integrated on this motherboard.
 Select Disabled, Primary, Secondary or Both.